NonsoEchendu/number-classification-api/README.md

 ## Project Overview

-This FastAPI-based microservice provides comprehensive mathematical classification and analysis for integer inputs.
+This is a comprehensive mathematical classification and analysis API for integer inputs.
+Ii takes a number and returns interesting mathematical proterties about the number, along with a fun fact.

 ## 🚀 Features